ChimeHQ/Neon/README.md

 ## TreeSitterClient

 This class is an asynchronous interface to tree-sitter.
 It provides an UTF-16 code-point (`NSString`-compatible) API for edits, invalidations, and queries.
-It can process edits of `String` objects, or raw bytes for even greater flexibility and performance.
+It can process edits of `String` objects, or raw bytes.
 Invalidations are translated to the current content state, even if a queue of edits are still being processed.

+It goes through great lengths to provide APIs that can be both synchronous, asynchronous, or both depending on the state of the system.
+This kind of interface can be critical for prividing a flicker-free highlighting and live typing interactions.

 TreeSitterClient requires a function that can translate UTF16 code points (ie `NSRange`.location) to a tree-sitter `Point` (line + offset).